-International Student Services coordinates a wide variety of undergraduate student exchange opportunities with other leading art and design institutions.
+The Office of International Student Support and Exchange Programs coordinates a wide variety of undergraduate student exchange opportunities with other leading art and design institutions.

 Should you wish to study at an institution that's not on our exchange partner list, you may be interested in pursuing the independent study abroad opportunities.

-To study as an exchange student at one of our partner institutions, you must be nominated by the International Student Services Office at OCAD U.
+To study as an exchange student at one of our partner institutions, you must be nominated by the Office of International Student Support and Exchange Programs at OCAD U.

 To be eligible, you must: